I’m a big fan of martial arts.

-And if the environment is serious enough, you occasionally do it with fight or flight stress hormones surging through your veins.
-It makes your breathing shallow and your heart race, resulting in a feeling of panic and terror that everyone should experience in a safe environment at least once.
+And if you’re sparring, the fight or flight stress hormones surge through your veins, making your breathing shallow and your heart race — a feeling of panic and terror that everyone should experience in a safe environment.

-Despite being the most jacked guy in class I was always the second worst fighter, especially when the black belts would show up to brush up on fundamentals and perhaps whoop the meathead from Canada’s ass.
+Despite being the most “jacked” guy in class I was usually the second worst fighter, especially when the black belts would show up to brush up on fundamentals and perhaps whoop the meathead’s ass.

-Last place though, well, that usually went to Charlie.
+Last place though, well, that always went to Charlie.

-Charlie was in his 50s, not terribly athletic, and easily frustrated.
+Charlie was in his 50s, not strong, definitely not athletic, and easily frustrated.

-Still he always showed up.
-And while he’d curse and vent and often throw up his hands, he NEVER left the mat until class was done.
+Still, he showed up.
+And while he’d curse and vent and throw up his hands, he NEVER left the mat until class was done.

-So for that reason I grew to admire him, long before I ever met him.
+So I grew to admire him, long before I ever met him.
 His awkward punches, his off balance kicks, the many missed blocks, the growing frustration from him and the instructors.

 I finally struck up a conversation — it seemed only fitting that the two worst guys should be friends — though what I really wanted to figure out was why was he here?
 Why was he putting himself through this?
 Why not do something less demanding?

-Despite being a finance guy he’d been off work for years.
+He’s a finance guy but had been off work for years.
 Ever since that warm September morning when for some reason he left his desk in the North tower of the World Trade Center to go for a walk.
 Right before the first plane struck and changed his life, and many others, forever.

-Charlie told me that since that day he hasn’t been able to enter an office building, much less work in one.
+Charlie said since that day he hadn’t been able to work much, certainly not in a downtown office environment.
 Not good when you’re in finance.

-So he does what he can for work from home or does odd jobs.
+So he does what he can from home.
+Or does odd jobs.
 Or just spends time with his family.

-And fights.
-Every day.
-The worst fighter in class.
-Kicking and punching and flailing at an opponent who sucker punched him 17 years ago and hasn’t let up.
+And he fights, the best he can.
+Kicking and flailing at an opponent who sucker punched him 18 years ago and hasn’t let up.

-The worst fighter in class in the fight of his life, every single day.
-But hanging in, round after round, year after year.
+The worst fighter in class stuck in the fight of his life, every single day.
+But hanging in, year after year.